balanced/sftpproxy/README.md

 Example
 =======

 Here is a simple hodor SFTP proxy.
-It replaces world in the content of uploaded and downloaded files.
+It replaces worlds in the content of uploaded and downloaded files.

 ```python
 from __future__ import unicode_literals